admin-cf-1/cardano-coin-selection/information/specification.md

 _function_ that when applied to a standard set of parameters, will produce a result value of a standard type.

+In this section, the terms _coin selection algorithm_ and _coin selection function_ will be used interchangeably.

 ## Parameters

 A coin selection function accepts three parameters: